INGEOTEC/NLP-Course/topics/02TextProcessing.md

     words.update([x.strip() for x in text.split()])
 ```

-Counter class has another helpful method to analyze the frequencies; in particular, the `most_common` method returns the most frequent keywords.
+`Counter` has another helpful method to analyze the frequencies; in particular, the `most_common` method returns the most frequent keywords.
 For example, the following code gets the five most common keywords.

 ```python
 words.most_common(5)